-The development of legal skills and ethical values is central to your legal education.
-To aid in this development and to assist the needy in our local communities, UMass Law offers several opportunities.
+The development of legal skills and ethical values is central to legal education.
+To aid in this development and to assist community members, UMass Law offers several opportunities.

 Real-world skill building

 In addition to the assistance provided to local residents, a legal clinic offers much to its student representatives—a chance to develop technical lawyering skills as well as to grapple with the ethical issues that present themselves daily in the practice of law.

 This experience is a prime way for you to put into action the knowledge you have gained during your classroom experience.
 Law school no longer remains an academic exercise; rather, it becomes a real-life experience.

 Legal clinics are one of the ways through which students can develop their practice skills and ethical values.
 UMass Law offers other programs that help our students achieve these competencies.
 For example, you will:

 - develop the skills of legal research, analysis, and writing through the required Legal Skills curriculum

 - gain lawyering skills and awareness of ethical values through the Field Placement program

 - have the opportunity to offer legal help to community members through the Pro Bono program